worotyns/csp_examples/README.md

 That's mean that sw.js is allowed to injct worker.js without integrity checks.

-4. Try to add to CSP 'sha' not works, like:
+4. Try to add to CSP 'sha' not works for sw.js / and third party worker.js, like:

 Multiple variation of SHA addedd to direcrive not works and allow access to scripts where: